 4. Shadows over Hammerhal – new white dwarf quests early this year saw this back on my painting table to try and complete the set.
 I also purchased a foam insert and painted a skaven warband for a new dungeon style using the new chaos adversary cards.
 Undead nighthaunt rules were published in the July white dwarf, but the release of Blackstone Fortress means its days on this annual list may be over as future new content is unlikely.

-6. Nemesis – a late entry arriving just one month before the year end, but it immediately has become a favourite games that I want to keep playing.
-I also painted up the heroes a little more to enhance the already good sundrop highlights.
-If it had arrived earlier this year it would have challenged for a higher place.
+6. Nemesis – a late entry arriving just one month before the year end, but it immediately has become a favourite games that everyone wants to play.
+I painted up the heroes to enhance what were already decent sundrop highlights.
+If this game had arrived earlier this year it would almost certainly have challenged for a higher place.